Compare your options below for sending money to Sri Lanka

 Minimum amounts.
 Keep an eye out for the fact that some providers will have minimum transfer limits in place.
 These can cause great inconvenience if you only want to send a small amount of money.

 Customer service options.
 It’s reassuring to know that customer assistance will be offered whenever you need it.
 Look for phone support, email assistance and live online chat.

 Exchange rates explained

 The exchange rate tells us what a currency is worth in terms of another currency.
 These rates fluctuate all the time and while there’s no way to predict them, keeping an eye on them will tell you the best time to exchange money: the best time to send money to Sri Lanka is when either the Canadian dollar is strong or the Sri Lankan rupee is weak.

 Below, you can see a real-time update of what the mid-market rate is for CAD/LKR as well as what it has been historically.

 There are a number of options available when you need to send funds to Sri Lanka, including:

-- International money order.
+International money order.
 Although it may be time-consuming, you can obtain an international guaranteed cheque from your bank and then send it overseas.

 Whatever the case may be, remember to take the time to read all the fine print associated with your transaction.
-Familiarise yourself with the applicable exchange rate, transfer fee and the processing time offered.
+Familiarize yourself with the applicable exchange rate, transfer fee and the processing time offered.
 A little extra care now can save you a nasty surprise in the long run and will ensure that you end up with an affordable deal.